-Properly placed brush shall consist of woody vegetative material less than 24 inches in diameter and no more than eight (8) feet in length.
-This can include brush, tree limbs, and tree trunks that are cut as required to meet the dimensional requirements indicated above.
-A partial list of materials that are not acceptable and will not be picked up includes: grass clippings, leaves, yard and garden debris, dirt, rocks, root balls, scrap wood, sawn lumber, plywood, building materials, bricks, concrete, garbage, and recyclables.
+Properly placed debris piles shall consist of woody vegetative material less than twenty-four inches in diameter and no more than eight feet in length.
+Debris piles can include brush, tree limbs, and tree trunks that are cut to meet the dimensional requirements, indicated above.
+Examples of items that are not acceptable and will not be picked up includes: grass clippings, leaves, yard and garden debris, dirt, rocks, root balls, scrap wood, sawn lumber, plywood, building materials, bricks, concrete, garbage, and recyclables.

 Brush Drop-off Site Schedule